argentlabs/argent-contracts-starknet/docs/sessions.md

 ## Flow

 In order to **create a session** a dapp must generate a key pair (dapp key), and request the wallet to sign an offchain message with the session parameters.
-The resulting signature is called the **"Session Authorization"**.
-And it include a signature from one owner and one guardian.
+The resulting signature is called the **"Session Authorization"**, and it includes a signature from one owner and one guardian.

 ![Sessions creation](session_creation.png)

 To **use a session** the dapp will need to trigger a transaction using the session signed in the previous step.
 Also a guardian and a dapp key signature will need to sign again for every transaction.
-The will sign over the following hash: `poseidon(transaction_hash, session_hash, cache_owner_guid)`
+They will sign over the following hash: `poseidon(transaction_hash, session_hash, cache_owner_guid)`
 Note that the user is not involved in the process.

 ![Sessions usage](session_usage.png)